YarnSpinnerTool/YarnSpinner/README.md

 * **[Yarn Spinner for Unity](https://github.com/YarnSpinnerTool/YarnSpinner-Unity/releases/latest)** (2019.4 LTS or later)

-### Community Projects

-Community projects are written by our wonderful community.

-If you've written a high-quality project that works with Yarn Spinner, please get in touch via [Twitter](https://twitter.com/YarnSpinnerTool) or [Discord](https://discord.gg/yarnspinner)!

-* [Yarn Spinner Language Server](https://github.com/pappleby/YarnSpinnerLanguageServer), by [pappleby](https://github.com/pappleby): An implementation of a Language Server for the Yarn Spinner compiler, designed for use with Visual Studio and Visual Studio Code.
-* [Crochet](https://github.com/FaultyFunctions/Crochet), by [FaultyFunctions](https://github.com/FaultyFunctions/): A visual editor for writing Yarn script.
-* [GDYarn](https://github.com/kyperbelt/GDYarn), by [Kyperbelt](https://github.com/kyperbelt/): An implementation of the Yarn Spinner compiler in GDScript.
-* [Wol](https://github.com/bram-dingelstad/Wol), by [Bram Dingelstad](https://github.com/bram-dingelstad/): An implementation of Yarn Spinner for the [Godot](http://godotengine.org) game engine, based on GDYarn.
-* [Yarn Loom](https://github.com/TranquilMarmot/YarnLoom), by [TranquilMarmot](https://github.com/TranquilMarmot): A Visual Studio Code extension that embeds the Yarn Classic editor.

 ## Learning More

 Full documentation, tutorials, and additional information is available in the [Yarn Spinner documentation](https://docs.yarnspinner.dev).